Cedric Killings

-Cedric Laquon Killings (born December 14, 1977) is former American football defensive tackle of the National Football League.
+Cedric Laquon Killings (December 14, 1977 – June 21, 2023) was an American professional football player who was a defensive tackle in the National Football League (NFL).
 He was originally signed by the San Francisco 49ers as an undrafted free agent in 2000.
 He played college football at Carson–Newman University.

 In his eight-year career, Killings played for the 49ers, Cleveland Browns, Carolina Panthers, Minnesota Vikings, Washington Redskins and the Houston Texans.
 He retired following the 2007 NFL season after suffering a fractured vertebra with the Texans.

-Early years
+Early life

-He was an All-Dade and All-State performer as a senior at Miami Central High School and also earned All-Dade and All-State honors in the discus and shot put.
+Killings was an All-Dade and All-State performer as a senior at Miami Central High School and also earned All-Dade and All-State honors in the discus and shot put.

 Professional career

 Killings was signed as an undrafted free agent by San Francisco 49ers on April 27, 2000.
 He was released by the 49ers on August 29, 2001.
 He was signed by Cleveland Browns on October 16, 2001, but released by the Browns on November 7, 2001.
-He was signed by the Carolina Panthers on November 28, 2001 and granted free agency on March 1, 2002.
-Killings was signed by the Minnesota Vikings on June 20, 2002 and released by the Vikings on September 1, 2002.
-He was re-signed by Vikings on October 29, 2002 and released by Vikings on December 10, 2002.
+He was signed by the Carolina Panthers on November 28, 2001, and granted free agency on March 1, 2002.
+Killings was signed by the Minnesota Vikings on June 20, 2002, and released by the Vikings on September 1, 2002.
+He was re-signed by Vikings on October 29, 2002, and released by Vikings on December 10, 2002.
 He was re-signed by the Vikings on December 16, 2002.

 Killings was on the 53-man roster for the Vikings for 14 games in 2003, but was inactive.

-Killings signed with the Redskins and was assigned to Rhein Fire in the 2004 NFL Europe enhancement allocation program on February 9, 2004.
+Killings signed with the Washington Redskins and was assigned to Rhein Fire in the 2004 NFL Europe enhancement allocation program on February 9, 2004.
 He was assigned #78 during the 2004 pre-season.
 He was released by the Redskins on September 5, 2004.

 The Washington Redskins re-signed Killings for depth on Dec.
 8, 2004, when the team placed defensive end Phillip Daniels on injured reserve.
 Although Killings was on the 53-man roster and was assigned #91, he was not activated for any of the remaining four games.

-Killings was granted unconditional free agency on March 2, 2005 and re-signed by Redskins on March 8, 2005.
+Killings was granted unconditional free agency on March 2, 2005, and re-signed by Redskins on March 8, 2005.

 In 2005, Killings played in ten regular season games with the Washington Redskins, and started in one.
 In addition, he played in two playoff games.